-This webinar will first review the impetus behind creating a fourth World Wide DX Contest.
-The key details of the World Wide Digi DX Contest will be described, including frequently asked questions that have arisen.
+Presented by Ed Muns, W0YK, this webinar first reviews the impetus behind creating a fourth World Wide DX Contest.
+The key details of the World Wide Digi DX Contest are described, including frequently asked questions that have arisen.

 Here are two additional questions that didn’t get recorded:

 Q: The WSJT-X development team recommends 14.080 as the dial frequency for everyday FT4 operation and tey recommend 14.090 for the Fox dial frequency in DXpedition Fox and Hound mode.
 Therefore, shouldn’t the WW Digi contest sub-bands for FT4 and FT8 be moved up 2 kHz to 14.082 and 14092, respectively, to avoid conflict?